 Her right-brain persona longs to be an iconoclast and an artist.
 When nobody’s looking, she writes poetry.

-Tell Me was her left side’s and right side’s first collaboration.
+The erotic romance Tell Me (Harper Collins, 2015) was her left side’s and right side’s first collaboration.

 You: What’s with this talking about yourself in the third person thing?